peter-woyzbun/querygraph/README.md

 ### `pg_node` Execution

 With the `mongo_node`'s query being executed and results retrieved, the query template belonging to the `pg_node` query node is rendered.
-While the `mongo_node` query template contained a single "independent" parameter, the `pg_node` query template contains a single "dependent" parameter:
+The `mongo_node`'s query template had a single "independent" parameter, but `pg_node`'s query template has a single "dependent" parameter:

 ![Parameter Diagram](docs/_static/images/ex_mongo_dep_param.png)

+The difference is that the value expression of a dependent parameter draws from the result of its query node's "parent" - in this case `mongo_node` - as opposed to variables defined prior to execution.
+More specifically, it references the columns of the dataframe belonging to the parent node.